 To rent student accommodation in Preston, search on amber.
 Review available options, take a virtual tour, and submit a rental application along with the necessary documentation.

-If your student accommodation in Preston doesn’t meet expectations, immediately contact the property manager or booking platform to report the issues.
+If your student accommodation in Preston doesn’t meet expectations, immediately contact the property manager or accommodation team to report the issues.
 Document any discrepancies and request a resolution, which might include a refund, a change of accommodation, or compensation.

 To extend your stay in your student homes in Preston, contact amber to check availability and sort out the details.
 Keep in mind that extensions are subject to availability and might come with extra charges at student accommodation in England.